How do I raise chickens?

 Q. How do I buy chicks, chickens and other poultry?

 A. Before you come, feel free to call ahead to confirm that the poultry you seek is in fact available.
 You do not have to call, but spontaneity does come with some avoidable risk.
 Then, just come during our advertised store hours.
 Poultry older than one month old are harder to catch spontaneously, so a phone call ahead often helps us to plan for your arrival; that way, we can have poultry already caught and waiting your approval.

 Q. How do I transport poultry?

 A. Come with an appropriate carrier: a cardboard box, a cat or dog carrier, a lidded tub, regular poultry crates or whatever.
-Please do not attempt to transport poultry under three weeks old in anything drafty, overly roomy or chilly (please see the next answer for more details).
-Poultry of all kinds will be fearful of transport conditions, because of course they have no idea that they have been specially selected for relocation to Cluckingham Palace, there to be feted and spoiled by their new servants owners.
+Please do not attempt to transport poultry under four weeks old in anything drafty, overly roomy or chilly (please see the next answer for more details).
+Poultry of all kinds will be upset by being caught, boxed and driven home, because of course they have no idea that they have been specially selected for relocation to Cluckingham Palace, there to be feted and spoiled by their new servants owners.
 For this reason, it is wise to arrange to have them travel best in darkness, as this settles them down.
 A closed cardboard box accomplishes this well, and you can plan to drape a cloth over a crate to accomplish the same thing.
 Often we do have extra boxes on hand for transport, at no additional cost.